Vyral/dean-aguilar-blog/_posts/2017-06-20-collin-koppang-and-i-talk-about-our-favorite-parts-of-mira-mesa.md

 <br>
 <br>Collin said his favorite part about Mira Mesa is how unique all the homes are.
 You won't find cookie-cutter or tract homes there, according to Collin.
 <br>
-<br>We both talked a little bit about our favorite parts of San Diego as a whole.
+<br>Lastly, we both talked a little bit about our favorite parts of San Diego as a whole.
 <br>
 <br>Check out the video above to see our full appearance on the show.
 <br>